Chuck Kollars` Personal Home

 Whenever I've mentioned the heat problem to various people over the years, their response has always been the same: "just get a bigger air conditioner".
 I've been rather appalled that the universal response to doing something stupid is to just use more energy.
 Over these many years, not a single person has ever even mentioned thinking about whether such a use of air conditioning would be environmentally responsible (or even whether there might be other alternatives).
 Nor has anybody ever considered the idea that I might not be physically capable of sticking an air conditioner out the window without dropping it (I'm not).
 Nor has anybody ever considered that the electrical wiring in this old apartment might not be up to the load (given that everything except the kitchen is on just one circuit, it's probably not).

 A few years ago I hit on the idea of in summertime having a window fan blow hot air out of one of the attic windows.
 Even though it's not really a proper "exhaust" fan, it's made more difference in my heat problem than everything else put together.
+When retrofit insulation work in the attic rendered that insufficient, I extended my scheme to automatically open the attic windows nearly every night, then close them when the sun came up.
+I accomplished this with an Arduino (micro-computer) controller, some linear actuators, and a lot of DIY wiring kludges.

-If you want to come visit me either take the MBTA commuter line to Newburyport (not the one to Rockport which starts on the same tracks) and get off at Ipswich, or drive a car into Ipswich.
+If you want to come visit Ipswich either take the MBTA commuter line to Newburyport (not the one to Rockport which starts on the same tracks) and get off at Ipswich, or drive a car into Ipswich.

-(North America> USA> Massachusetts> Boston> North Shore> Ipswich)
+(North America> USA> Massachusetts> Boston Metro North> Ipswich)

 Email comments to Chuck Kollars

-All content on this Personal Website (including text, photographs, audio files, and any other original works), unless otherwise noted, are available to anyone for re-use (reproduction, modification, derivation, distribution, etc.) for any non-commercial purpose under a Creative Commons License.
+All content on this Personal Website (including text, photographs, audio files, and any other original works), unless otherwise noted on individual webpages, are available to anyone for re-use (reproduction, modification, derivation, distribution, etc.) for any non-commercial purpose under a Creative Commons License.